Gaspe

 Monthly Pricing - Cruises visiting Gaspe

-On average Gaspe is fairly expensive as a port of call.
-The chart below shows the monthly average cost per day for cruises visiting Gaspe.
-Prices are approximately equal throughout the year.
+On average Gaspe is rather expensive as a port of call.
+Look at the illustration below for the monthly average cost per day.
+Sailings visiting Gaspe during the the peak season of summer are considerably more expensive than the the low season of fall.

 Jan